DevSteg/personal-portfolio/README.md

         4. As a Potential Employer, I want to be able to view the work history of the developer.

     * #### Potential Client
-        1. As a Potential Client, I want to
-        2. As a Potential Client, I want to be able to view the projects the developer has completed in the past.
+        1. As a Potential Client, I want to be able to view the projects the developer has completed in the past.
-        3. As a Potential Client, I want to be able to contact the developer with my project idea.
+        2. As a Potential Client, I want to be able to contact the developer with my project idea.

 - ### Design